matgat/llconv/readme.md

 #### Input files
 Input files must:
+* Be syntactically correct
-* Be encoded in `ANSI` or `UTF-8`\
+* Be encoded in `UTF-8`\
-  _Rationale: Other encodings have only disadvantages and must be avoided:
+  _Rationale: `8-bit ANSI` encodings introduce a dependency on the codepage,
+              while encodings based on a bigger character size should be avoided because have only disadvantages:
-              much more size (text mostly ASCII),
+              much more size (text mostly `ASCII`),
               slower parsing (endianness),
-              less compatibility and comparability_
+              generally less compatible with external tools_
 * Have strictly unix line breaks (`LF`, `\n`)\
   _Rationale: There's really no point for two-chars lines breaks
               unless you're stuck with `notepad.exe` or sending